zhang-stephen/nvim-lsp-loader/README.md

             make_capabilities = nil,

-            ---@type function | nil callback for resolving server configuration, would be invoked before server setup -- accept server name and server config as input server_config_cb = nil,
+            ---@type function | nil callback for resolving server configuration, would be invoked before server setup
+            ---@param name string the name of language server
+            ---@param config table the configuration table of language server server_config_cb = nil,

             -- work mode, must be one of {'user-first', 'user-only', 'default-first', 'default-only'}